 The insurance man had documentation to prove attempted fraud.
 He refused to be pinned down on the question of corporate mechanisms, but Gilbraith thought his client lucky, damned lucky, these had intervened to prevent the fraud’s being consummated.
 She had, however, tried to insure her husband’s life.
 With Oland posing as George.
 Difficult to explain.

 “Helpful,” he’d said to her, “having someone like Oland around the house.
 Reaching things out of the cabinets for you, it might be.
 George…” He scratched his chin.
 “Not too much of a go-along guy…?
 When a wife should have natural concerns about his health?”
 He tapped a temple, as though pensive.
 It was further than Gilbraith liked venturing.
-If he were not leading his client, he was blazing at least a minor trail…then stepping back to show her his handiwork.
+If he were not leading his client, he was blazing at least a minor trail…then stepping back to usher her to his handiwork.

 A wearisome labor of persuasion he’d dedicated to crafting Daisy’s plea of guilty, as to kicking the sheriff’s deputy.
 Somewhere she’d picked up the phrase, “mitigating circumstances”.
-She balked even now, moved by her counsel’s exhaustive eloquence to a begrudging acceptance… Daisy believed, given a trial, she might yet be acquitted.
+She balked even now, though moved by her counsel’s exhaustive eloquence to a begrudging acceptance… Daisy believed, given a trial, she might yet be acquitted.
 And true enough, juries could produce odd acquittals.

 She’d shrugged when Gilbraith suggested this was not exoneration.
 He did not, in particular, want questions raised before a jury on the insurance fiddle.
 He did not want Gibbs overruled, apologizing, backing into his chair, smiling across, “Your Honor, I withdraw the question.”